 In a first analysis of the concrete object to be supplied, e.g. a hospital complex, a contractual and factual analysis of the inventory is carried out.
 This involves checking heat and electricity supply contracts, in particular for adjustment and termination options and identifying the various final consumers in the object to be supplied, as well as the ownership and operator structure.
 Once the possibilities for adaptation have been determined, the new contractual structure will be drawn up and, together with the client, the corresponding negotiations will be accompanied beyond the conclusion of the contract – also within the framework of the implementation of the decentralised energy concept and the necessary communication with network operators, metering point operators, and previous energy suppliers, owners etc. Such implementation regularly leads to a reduction in the energy supply costs for the hospital operator, an ecologically more sustainable energy supply and a clear allocation of rights and obligations.

-In the case of heat supply contracts, the Ordinance on General Conditions for the Supply of District Heating (AVBFernwärmeV for short) must be observed regularly.
-Particular attention must be paid to the regulations on contract duration and price adjustment in order to ensure security of supply for the benefit of the final consumer on the one hand and to enable the heat supplier to amortize its investment costs on the other.
-At the same time, these are the gates for a possible contract adjustment or termination.
-In the case of electricity supply contracts, commercial and technical operating management contracts or also leasing and operating management models, the energy industry obligations between the contracting parties must be depicted, including in particular the levying of the EEG levy under the EEG.
+In the case of heat supply contracts, the Ordinance on General Conditions for the Supply of District Heating must be observed regularly.
+Particular attention must be paid to the regulations on contract duration and price adjustment in order to ensure security of supply to the benefit of the final consumer on the one hand and to enable the heat supplier to amortize his investment costs on the other.
+At the same time, these are the gateways for a possible contract adjustment or termination.
+In the case of electricity supply contracts, commercial and technical operating management contracts or also leasing and operating management models, the energy industry obligations between the contracting parties must be depicted, including in particular the levying of the Renewable Energy Sources Act levy under the Renewable Energy Sources Act.

-We are happy to support you in implementing your decentralised supply concept and will be happy to answer any queries you may have.
+We are happy to support you in implementing your decentralised supply concept and answer any queries you may have.